Business Decision Analysis MGT2010

 6. Apply data analysis to solve business problems.

-7. Evaluate and assess the process of data collection, analyses and reporting.
+7. Evaluate and assess the process of data collection, analyses and reporting in different industry, public sector and NGO contexts.

-8. Demonstrate engagement in learning and work-based activities.
+8. Demonstrate engagement in learning and activity-based exercises.

 Minimum Requirement for Award of Credits